chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

   syntax: true
 ---

-The topic _"Configure Secure RDP using a Windows Bastion Host"_ is from a challenging lab that I took in Qwiklabs (here is the [link to the lab](https://www.qwiklabs.com/catalog?keywords=GSP303)).
+The topic _"Configure Secure RDP using a Windows Bastion Host"_ is from a challenging lab that I took on Qwiklabs (here is the [link to the lab](https://www.qwiklabs.com/catalog?keywords=GSP303)).
 It was a tricky one that I failed and did a few times of retakes to accomplish it.
 If you face the same challenge, I hope this blog article would help you.
 I will share my codes with you for your reference.

 <!--more-->

 [Qwiklabs](https://www.qwiklabs.com) has over 400 hands-on labs and is a great online self-paced learning **Google Cloud Platform (GCP)**.
-Most exercises in Qwiklabs provide clear step-by-step instructions for you to follow and finish the labs, except a few Advanced Challenge Labs.
+Most exercises on Qwiklabs provide clear step-by-step instructions for you to follow and finish the labs, except a few Advanced Challenge Labs.
 Those labs are not easy because they do not offer the "cookbook" steps.
 You have to figure out the solutions by yourself as the exercises for students who prepare for the [Google Cloud Certified Professional Cloud Architect](https://cloud.google.com/certification/cloud-architect).
 The lab **GSP303** _"[Configure Secure RDP using a Windows Bastion Host](https://google.qwiklabs.com/focuses/1737?parent=catalog)"_ is one of the challenge exercises.

 ## Brief Introduction of Challenge Scenario

-When you open the page of this lab in Qwiklabs, you can find the task requirements by click the green activity tracker (on the top right of the page) to expand the score box.
+When you open the page of this lab on Qwiklabs, you can find the task requirements by click the green activity tracker (on the top right of the page) to expand the score box.

 {% include picture.html width="608" height="823"
 img="qwiklabs/score_box_of_qwiklabs_GSP303.png" alt="Screenshot of Green Score box of Qwiklabs Hands-on-lab GSP303" class="shadow-none text-center" %}